Learning logic programs by explaining their failures: Problem setting

-In functional program synthesis, sub-programs (sometimes called \emph{partial programs}) are typically defined by leaving out nodes in the parse tree of the original program \cite{feng:neo}.
+In this definition, arguments of literals must be syntactically the same\footnote{Our definition hence insists on variable names in literals of a sub-program $Q$ being the same as variable names in the corresponding literals of program $P$.} for the clause subset check to succeed.
+In functional program synthesis, sub-programs are typically defined by leaving out nodes in the parse tree of the original program (e.g., \cite{feng:neo}).
 Our definition generalises this idea by allowing for arbitrary ordering of clauses and literals.

+In the above examples, $H_1'$ is a sub-program of $H_1$ and so is $H_2'$ of $H_2$.
+Note that clauses and literals can be dropped at the same time, e.g.~$ \left\{